opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

 **&#8594;** OpenTelemetry agents process/batches and send traces from microservices to the openTelemetry gateway collector.

-**&#8594;** The collector processes/samples the traces and export them to backends which in our case are data prepper and jaeger collector.
+**&#8594;** The collector processes/samples the traces and export them to backends which in our case are Data Prepper and Jaeger collector.
 These backends transform and export the data to OpenSearch.

 **&#8594;** Trace Analytics plugin for OpenSearch Dashboards and Jaeger visualizes trace data from OpenSearch and allows querying on it.